AndrewBartsch42/Retirement-Countdown/README.md

 NEW CONCEPTS:
 - Data validation with a try catch
 - interval logic with a repeated function
 - reset function for data fields and div sizing
+- local storage for most recent valid input

 ERROR MESSAGES:
 ![](https://github.com/AndrewBartsch42/Retirement-Countdown/blob/1d926800a45c6763533fce5a467beec66c3b3412/pictures/errors.png)